 - March 1973

 Senior Society Planning Council starts delivering meals thanks to the Meals on Wheels grant and Capital City Kiwanis Club matching funds.

 SSPC begins serving group meals in three Leon County locations, our first Congregate Meal Sites: Georgia Bell Dickinson Apartments, Trinity United Presbyterian Church, and St. Thomas More Co-Cathedral.

-Holiday meals are initiated by Meals on Wheels volunteers, Anne and Jack Robertson and St. Paul’s United Methodist Church.
+Holiday meals are initiated by volunteers Anne and Jack Robertson of St. Paul’s United Methodist Church.
 Seniors receive Meals on Wheels when staff and other volunteers may be unavailable to serve on national holidays.

 The Retired Senior Volunteer Program (RSVP) is launched.

 - October 1978

 The SSPC Kitchen opens.
 Meals are prepared for the Leon and Wakulla County Nutrition Programs (approximately 550 per day).